Let’s get something straight: old-school adventure games suck as a platform for story-delivery.

 So, of course, modern adventure games DO try to fix it.
 And this can be done in a variety of ways.
 Maybe you only have a few inventory items, so the number of item/environment interactions never has the opportunity to exponentiate and run away.
 Or maybe you highlight The Right Item and The Right Object visually for the player, so there’s no ambiguity.
 Or maybe when a player tries to use the Wrong Item on the Wrong Object, the game just straight-up doesn’t respond.
 Nothing happens.
 An empty click, huh, welp, guess that doesn’t work.

 But any of these tweaks introduce new complications to the design (chiefly, a really boring experience that only feels interactive in the strictest technical sense).
-Companies like Telltale make adventure games like these, and their titles make up for weaknesses in the mechanical design by going above and beyond with the writing.
+Telltale’s games, like the early Walking Dead, often brush against a design like this, but they make up for the shortcomings of their mechanics in other ways, like strong narrative design.

 But Hiveswap does something different.
 Something amazing.
 Something I’ve never seen before.